-The depth of the abrasion may be affected by the pressure exerted on the handpiece as well as how long the suction is allowed to remain on the skin.
-This type of microdermabrasion applicator is generally used in more sensitive facial areas, such close to the eyes.
+The depth of the abrasion may be affected by the pressure applied on the handpiece as well as how long the suction is allowed to remain on the skin.
+This type of microdermabrasion applicator is generally used in more sensitive facial areas, like close to the eyes.

-- Crystal microdermabrasion uses a crystal-emitting handpiece to gently rub away outer layers of the skin.
-As with the diamond-tip handpiece, dead skin cells are suctioned off right away.
+Crystal microdermabrasion uses a crystal-emitting handpiece to gently spray on fine crystals to rub away outer layers of the skin.
+Like the diamond-tip handpiece, dead skin cells are suctioned off right away.

-- Hydradermabrasion is a newer method.
+Hydradermabrasion is a newer method.
 It involves combining simultaneous dermal infusion of products and crystal-free exfoliation.
 The entire process stimulates collagen production and maximizes blood flow to your skin.

 You might be advised to use a moisturizer to minimize dry and flaky skin.
 Minor bruising may also occur.
 This is mostly caused by the suction process during the treatment.

-Keep your skin hydrated and use gentle skincare products.
-Avoid using topical acne medications for at least one day post-treatment.
-It’s extremely important to protect your skin with sunscreen — your skin can be more sensitive to the sun in the few weeks after the treatment.
+Keep your skin hydrated and use gentle skin care products.
+Avoid using topical acne medications for at least one day after treatment.
+It’s extremely important to protect your skin with sunscreen.
+Your skin can be more sensitive to the sun in the few weeks after the treatment.